TK-Mamba: Marrying KAN With Mamba for Text-Driven 3D Medical Image Segmentation: METHODOLOGY

-\begin{enumerate} \item \textbf{3D Feature Flattening}: The feature tensor is reshaped into $[B, L, C_l]$, where $L = D_l \times H_l \times W_l$, merging the 3D spatial dimensions into a sequence to enable sequence-based processing.

-\item \textbf{Nonlinear Transformation}: The flattened features are processed through a two-layer structure.
-First, a $1 \times 1 \times 1$ convolution maps the input to a hidden dimension, followed by a \texttt{KAT\_Group} activation (initialized with GELU).
-A second $1 \times 1 \times 1$ convolution maps the features back to the output dimension, with dropout applied after each activation to prevent overfitting.

-\item \textbf{Feature Reshaping}: The transformed features are reshaped back to $[B, C_l, D_l, H_l, W_l]$, ensuring compatibility with subsequent layers while retaining 3D spatial structure. \end{enumerate}

-The 3D-GR-KAN module enhances feature representation, particularly for complex structures like tumors or cysts, by leveraging group-rational functions and dynamic reshaping, making it efficient for large-scale 3D medical image data.
-The structure of the 3D-GR-KAN module is illustrated in Figure~\ref{fig:method}(b).
+The processing involves three steps: \begin{enumerate} \item \textbf{3D Feature Flattening}: The feature tensor is reshaped into $[B, L, C_l]$, where $L = D_l \times H_l \times W_l$, merging the 3D spatial dimensions into a sequence to enable sequence-based processing. \item \textbf{Nonlinear Transformation}: The flattened features are processed through a two-layer structure.
+First, a convolution maps the input to a hidden dimension, followed by a KAT Group activation (initialized with GELU).
+A second convolution maps the features back to the output dimension, with dropout applied after each activation to prevent overfitting. \item \textbf{Reshaping}: The transformed features are reshaped back to $[B, C_l, D_l, H_l, W_l]$, ensuring compatibility with subsequent layers while retaining 3D spatial structures. \end{enumerate} The 3D-GR-KAN module enhances feature representation, particularly for complex structures like tumors, by leveraging group-rational functions and dynamic reshaping, making it efficient for 3D medical images.